metromg/vote-radio/README.md

 Environment variables:

 - `ICECAST_LOCATION`: Icecast Location information
-- `ICECAST_ADMIN_EMAIL`: E-Mail address of the administrator
+- `ICECAST_ADMIN_EMAIL`: EMail address of the administrator
 - `ICECAST_MAX_CLIENTS`: Maximum number of listeners
 - `ICECAST_SOURCE_PASSWORD`: Secure password for LiquidSoap
 - `ICECAST_RELAY_PASSWORD`: Secure password for optional icecast relays
 - `ICECAST_ADMIN_USERNAME`: Username for the web interface
 - `ICECAST_ADMIN_PASSWORD`: Password for the web interface
-- `ICECAST_HOSTNAME`: Public domain
+- `ICECAST_HOSTNAME`: Public domain name
 - `ICECAST_PORT`: The port to expose
-- `ICECAST_PUBLIC`: 0 or 1, depending on whether you want your radio listed in the icecast directory.
+- `ICECAST_PUBLIC`: 0 or 1, depending on whether you want your radio listed in the icecast directory
 - `ICECAST_STREAM_NAME`: Name of the stream
 - `ICECAST_STREAM_DESCRIPTION`: Description of the stream

 This image is NOT suitable for horizontal scale-out.
-There should only be one running instance of this image.
+There should only be one running container of this image.
 If you use docker swarm it has to run on the swarm manager.

-To scale out you should use seperate server instances with relay instances of icecast.
+To scale out icecast you should use seperate servers with relay instances of icecast.
 You can use the relay password to connect to this master instance.

 #### Image "[michaelguenter/radio-playback](https://hub.docker.com/r/michaelguenter/radio-streaming)"
 This image contains an instance of LiquidSoap for playing and encoding the audio.
-The container is depending on a running instance of icecast and a running instance of the internal backend.
+You can also use your own custom instance of LiquidSoap in conjunction with the rest of vote radio without using this image.
+Just make sure, that your custom instance talks to the internal backend (read the default [configuration file](https://github.com/michaelguenter/vote-radio/blob/master/playback/src/liquidsoap.mo.liq) to find out more).
+The container is depending on a running instance of icecast and the internal backend.

 Volumes: